 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+Child sexual exploitation does not always involve physical contact; it can also occur using technology, and social media platforms.

-Emotional abuse is the persistent emotional ill-treatment of a child so as to cause severe and persistent adverse effects on the child's emotional development.
+Emotional abuse is the persistent emotional ill-treatment of a child to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.